Rose Park, Salt Lake City: Crime

 For the last several decades, Rose Park has suffered from a negative reputation.
-This perception may be rooted in the media's frequent portrayal and misunderstanding of Rose Park's location.
 Rose Park is often confused with Glendale, Poplar Grove, Fairpark, and other west-side communities of Salt Lake City.

 Crime reports are published monthly by the Salt Lake City Police Department.
 These reports show that Rose Park has a rising crime rate for Salt Lake City.
-Similar to any other community of Salt Lake City, crime is being aggressively targeted by the Salt Lake City Police Department.
+Similar to any other community of Salt Lake City, crime is being aggressively targeted by the police department.
+Rose Park is claimed by multiple gangs such as Rose Park Norteños, Rose Park Taliban/Iraqi Mafia Gang (bloods) and Rose Park Family (crips).

+On April 20, 2022 Rezvan “Ray” Saisani the owner and Sameer Syed the manager of The City Inn Motel were arrested for receiving kickbacks from drugs and prostitution operations occurring within the motel.

 Culture

 Rose Park is a culturally, religiously and ethnically diverse area, with a majority of its population being of Hispanic/Latino descent.
 The neighborhood is also home to several community-based groups such as The Lions Club, The Rose Park Revival Group, and The Rose Park Community Center and Gardens.
 Soccer is a popular and unifying sport throughout Rose Park, with residents from all parts of the neighborhood often coming together for matches.

 Rose Park also holds a strong leftist political presence, and is home to pro-Chicano civil and human rights group, the Rose Park Brown Berets.
 The group has advocated for increased police accountability after the controversial shooting of Bernardo Palacios-Carbajal by officers from the Salt Lake Police Department, as well as economic, social, and racial equality.
-The Rose Park Brown Berets are also vocally opposed to gentrification, an increasingly frequent occurrence in many west-side Salt Lake City neighborhoods.
+The Rose Park Brown Berets are also vocally opposed to gentrification, an increasingly frequent issue in many west-side Salt Lake City neighborhoods.

 In recent years, Rose Park has received a new influx of young, upper-middle class, white residents, primarily drawn to the neighborhood's affordability and proximity to downtown Salt Lake City.
 A similar trend was observed in the nearby Sugarhouse in the late 1990s.
 This is an ongoing conflict throughout the Rose Park, Glendale, Fairpark, and Guadelupe areas, with longtime residents rallying against new development and the negative effects of gentrification.

 Community

 Rose Park benefits from an active community council.
-The Rose Park Community Council is made up of an elected body of volunteers who serve the interests of Rose Park and the community.
+The Rose Park Community Council is composed of an elected body of volunteers who serve the interests of Rose Park and the community.
 The purpose of this council is to provide community input and information to various city departments.
 Community councils are encouraged to make recommendations to the city on all matters affecting the city or each organization's particular community or neighborhood.
 The council holds a monthly meeting, to which the public is encouraged to attend, the first Wednesday of each month, at 6:30pm, in the Day Riverside Library (located at 1575 W. 1000 North).

 Rose Park is a moderately walkable neighborhood with shortcuts allowing easy access to the parks, churches and other amenities in the area.
-Within the Rose Park boundaries are found:
+Rose Park includes: